justayar/walmart_book_shop/README.md

 Alternatively you can use the maven exec command like:

-For calling below command,first you have to go the project folder directory.
+For calling below commands,first you have to go the project folder directory.

 ```shell
 mvn clean install
 mvn exec:java -Dexec.mainClass=com.canemreayar.bookshop.BookShopApplication
 ```

-## Calling api methods with Postman
+After execution completed, you can open your favourite browser and call http://localhost:8080/bookList

+If you would like to test api methods as a rest client, you can use below postman collections.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/291cfa620eb53863acb4)

 ## Copyright